 The first act I delivered, The Eagles, sold out pretty much immediately such that we needed to add a couple more dates to accommodate all the demand – what’s more the tickets were pricey at $250 each.
 We heard that 95% of the tickets were sold to residents local to the area.

-The Who also played at the Indian Wells Tennis Garden; a band I first befriended in the 1960’s on tour in the U.S.A. with Herman’s Hermits.
+I also secured The Who (11 Nov 2006) to perform at the Indian Wells Tennis Garden; a band I first befriended in the 1960’s on tour in the U.S.A. with Herman’s Hermits.

 Keith Moon was always up to tricks on tour.
 I remember a call at 3 a.m. from the manager of the hotel we had stayed at in Alabama, complaining about a missing toilet – apparently Keith had blown it up with a cherry bomb!
 The Who were banned from Holiday Inns after that, although Herman’s Hermits with their clean image weren’t implicated.
 For more information about Keith Moon’s antics as drummer for The Who on their 1967 tour suporting Herman’s Hermits refer to Jonny Black’s TeamRock article called: “Keith Moon Takes A Car For A Swim“.